jmarcellusc/ArcGIS-Pro_Digitization_Tools/README.md

 **PURPOSE**: Collection to aid and improve geospatial digitization applications.
 Made for ESRI's ArcGIS Pro as python scripts, utilizing various libraries to include *arcpy*.
 Create by <j.marcel.c>.
 Currently adding various other tools.

+## Code Standard
+The code in the toolkit is locked to protect the integrity and functionality of the tool.
+By ensuring that the core code remains unchanged, we can provide a consistent and reliable experience for all users.
+Locking the code helps prevent unauthorized modifications that could introduce errors or compromise the tool's effectiveness.

+However, we understand the importance of transparency and collaboration.
+Therefore, the code is available upon request.
+This approach allows us to maintain the tool's integrity while also supporting the needs of users who may wish to review, learn from, or customize the code for their specific purposes.
+By controlling the distribution of the code, we can also provide support and ensure that any modifications are made responsibly.

 ## ESRI Tools
 ### Completed Tools -
 Tools currently completed and available in the ESRI Tool kit.
 While tested, if any issue or error arises, please contact me to fix any problems.